What is a blockchain API?

 • Example use case: An API offering real-time monitoring of suspicious activities across multiple blockchains for compliance purposes.

-8. Tokenization & Asset Management APIs help create, manage, and transfer tokenized assets like digital art NFTs and security tokens representing real-world assets.
+8. Tokenization & Asset Management APIs: These help create, manage, and transfer tokenized assets like digital art NFTs and security tokens representing real-world assets.
 These APIs are essential due to the growing popularity of tokenized assets.

 • Example use case: An API facilitating NFT minting on platforms like OpenSea or Rarible.

-Each type of Blockchain API has its own specific use, but together they give developers a powerful set of tools to create complex applications using various features of blockchain technology.
+Each type of API has its own specific use, but together they give developers a set of tools to create complex applications using various features of blockchain technology.

 Key features and benefits of Blockchain APIs